LauraKirby/aspera-ibm-analytics-api/setup.md

      <img src="images/11-jwt-selections-continued.png"/>
     </div>

-1. In the popup that appears, click **Yes** to confirm that you want to permit global keys.
+1. In the pop-up that appears, click **Yes** to confirm that you want to permit global keys.

     <div class="demo-image">
      <img src="images/12-allow-gloabl-keys.png"/>